emre1702/BonusBot_Java/README.md

 - pl [url]
   - Clears the queue and plays a whole playlist (max.
 100 audio).
 - plqueue [url]
   - Adds a whole playlist in the queue (max.
 100 audios).
+- shuffle
+  - Toggles the shuffle-mode.

 #### rest
 Usable everywhere